maijaliisa/studio-projects/docs/a-very-cool-project/GitHubAJCFrontPage/index.md

 ![](IMG_5452 2.jpg)

 ##### Headlines in regional papers have become decisively more political.
-Changes in trending topis suggest that the national rhetoric in the post-2016 election is changing the shape of local news.
+Trending topics suggest that the national rhetoric in the post-2016 election is changing the shape of local news.

 2016 was the 'Year of Trump' for national news.
-Cable TV, national newspapers, late night talk shows and individual's mobile newsfeeds followed the Trump/Clinton election closer than ever, causing a shift in how journalists and the public at large interacted with politics.
+Cable TV, national newspapers, late night talk shows and individual's mobile newsfeeds followed the Presidential Election closer than ever, causing a shift in how journalists and the public at large interacted with politics.
 But it also may have disporportionately shifted the business of local news.

 ![](newWhatiscoveredAJC.png)